NellielProject/Nelliel/INSTALL.md

  - For SQLite the database file will be created inside the `core` directory by default and requires no other setup.
 7. Go to the `configuration` directory and rename `config.php.example` to `config.php` then open the file to edit settings.
 Only a few of these settings are required to be changed for installation:
  - Enter a value for `install_key`.
 This will be used for the install process.
- - Set `sqltype` to whichever type of database you are using.
-The current options are MYSQL, MARIADB, POSTGRESQL and SQLITE
- - There is a configuration section for each type of database.
-You only need to configure for the type of database you are using.
 8. Navigate to `imgboard.php?install` in a browser.
 It will request the install key to be entered.
-9. Once the install key has been verified the install routines will run.
-If anything goes wrong it should give a relevant error message.
+9. Once the install key has been verified follow any further instructions given by hte installer.
 10. At the end of the install you will receive one of two messages:
  - It will ask you to create a site owner account.
 This account will have all permissions and cannot be deleted.
  - A message confirming a site owner account already exists and a link to the login page.
 You can also go to `imgboard.php?route=/site/account/login` if the link does not work for some reason.